We take a tour around a region with some big plans and asks what is on offer for home-hunters.

 Competitive prices and some welcome stability in a local market that just a few years ago was ravaged by developer defaults and repossessions makes property in Murcia especially attractive to UK buyers in 2017.

-So what is there already to tempt property hunters?
+So what is currently available to tempt property hunters?

 Carry on Camposol